Baashha: Music

-All, especially Rajinikanth, were very impressed by the tune and style, which laid the foundation for the song "Naan Autokaaran, Autokaaran."
-Vairamuthu wrote the lyrics for the song in just ten minutes and the recording for the song was done by Deva.
 For the next song, "Ra Ra Ramaiya" Vairamuthu compiled the lyrics in eight minutes.
 The third song "Style Style Thaan" is partly based on the James Bond Theme.
 The song "Azhagu" is based on the Hindi song "Dilbar Dil Se Pyaare", composed by R. D. Burman for Caravan (1971).
 The theme music of Baashha is based on the theme of Terminator 2: Judgment Day (1991), while a sample of Enigma's "Carly's Song" was used as the theme of Mark Anthony.
 The music rights were acquired by AVM Audio for ₹25 lakh, at a time when most soundtracks by Deva were sold for ₹6 lakh or ₹8 lakh.
 The soundtrack was a large success, and all the numbers were chartbusters.
 A special function was held at Hotel Chola Sheraton to celebrate the success of the film's soundtrack.
 Rajinikanth was presented a platinum disc on the occasion.